jmcoleman/bamazon/README.md

 ```
 ## Running tests

-Testing was done against both valid and invalid input and selections.
+Testing was done against both valid and invalid input and quantity selections.

 ## Deployment